-As permitted under IAS 26 the fund has opted to disclose the actuarial present value of promised retirement benefits by way of a note to the net asset statement (Note 31).
+As permitted under IAS 26 the Fund has opted to disclose the actuarial present value of promised retirement benefits by way of a note to the net asset statement (note 30).

-Additional voluntary contributions
+- Additional voluntary contributions

 The AVC providers to the Pension Fund are Equitable Life and Prudential.
 The AVC's are invested separately from the Pension Fund's main assets and used to acquire additional money purchase benefits.
-These are not included in the Pension Fund accounts in accordance with regulation 5(2) (C) of the Local Government Pension

-Scheme (Management and Investment of Funds) Regulations 1998 (SI 1998 No 1831).
+These are not included in the Pension Fund accounts in accordance with section 4(2)(b) of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009 (SI 2009/3093).
 Members participating in these AVC arrangements each receive an annual statement confirming the amounts held in their account and the movements during the year.
-A summary of the information provided by Equitable Life and Prudential is shown in note 20.
+A summary of the information provided by Equitable Life and Prudential is shown in note 19.